exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 ---
-title: "A Collection of Theory Strategies"
+title: "Theory Strategies Explained"
-description: "Our guide for running the theory simulator and understanding the results."
+description: "Our guide for comprehension of what each theory strategy means."
 author: "spqcey"
-contributors: "All of the people who have innovated new strategies, and The Amazing Community"
+contributors: "all of the people who have innovated new strategies, and The Amazing Community"
 draft: true
 order: 9
 ---